-The year after Petry made the big leagues, in 1981, a players strike shut baseball down for about one-third of the season.
+In 1981 a players strike shut baseball down for about one-third of the season.
 During the strike, Petry worked hard to improve his pitching.
 He was frustrated, though, because he was not seeing the improvement that he expected, and had no live games in which to participate.
 Finally, though, it suddenly clicked for him.
 Both manager Sparky Anderson and general manager Bill Lajoie encouraged him to relax and use the strike time to become re-acquainted with his wife.
 He did so.
 When he returned after the strike, he was refreshed and ready to pitch.
 Despite the strike, he still got in 141 innings and posted another 10-9 record, with a much-improved 3.00 ERA.

 In 1982, Petry finished ninth in voting for the American League Cy Young Award as a 23-year-old after compiling a 15-9 record and a 3.22 ERA in 35 games, all of which he started.
 He had eight complete games, one of them a shutout, and pitched 246 innings.
 He seemed to have a long career ahead of him.